fbpx

 The food scene in Campbell River has grown in recent years with new eateries popping up all over the city that feature locally sourced ingredients.
 Since the theme of the festival is the environment, nature and community, we recommend checking out these restaurants that feature a wide variety of locally sourced ingredients.
 For excellent local beer and delicious dishes, check out Beach Fire Brewing and Nosh House.
 Their ever-changing menu features fresh and often locally sourced meals!
 The beer is brewed in house, and their small specialty batches are usually made to highlight seasonal local ingredients.
 In addition to good food and delicious brews, they also feature local artists’ work in the restaurant rotating every few months, making the walls of the brewpub, limited exhibits.
 Check out a full list of eateries on our dining page

-Where to Get Inspired:
+Where to Get Inspired

 If you’re feeling inspired by the festival and are looking for a place to create some art of your own while refuelling, look no further than FoggDukkers Coffee, located right along the Rotary Seawalk, this is the perfect spot to grab a coffee and sit oceanfront to sketch or take photos, let your surroundings inspire you.